 The new 15202PT

-What really matters with this new Royal Oak “Jumbo” Extra-Thin 15202PT is the dial.
-For some years Audemars Piguet has been using the so-called "smoked" shaded dials in its collections, mainly onRoyal Oak e Code 11.59.
+What really matters with this new one Royal Oak “Jumbo” Extra-Thin 15202PT is the dial.
+For some years now, Audemars Piguet has been using the so-called "smoky" shaded dials in its collections, mainly on Royal Oak e Code 11.59.
 The titanium version of the Royal Oak launched in 2018 already showed that a gradient color was a great match with the sharpness of the case.
-And this new platinum edition brings back the smoky concept, but it also adds something new, or at least removes something iconic: the "small tapestry" so often associated with this watch, but not always, since there have been multiple editions with texturized or brushed dials.
+And this new platinum edition brings back the smoky concept, but also adds something new, or at least removes something iconic: the motif "petite tapisserieSo often associated with this watch, but not always, as there have been multiple editions with textured or brushed dials.

 With this new Royal Oak, Audemars Piguet has introduced another collectible "must have" that will be extremely difficult to acquire.

 The beauty of this edition lies in its relative discretion, thanks to the use of platinum, in contrast to its exclusivity and its superb green dial.
-The new Audemars Piguet Royal Oak “Jumbo” Extra-Thin Platinum Platinum Green Dial (reference 15202PT.OO.1240PT.01) will not be a limited edition, at least not in the number.
-However, it will be produced in small quantities, no later than 100 pieces / year.
-It will only be available at boutiques Audemars Piguet as of April 2021.
-The price will be about 100,000 EUROS.
+The new Audemars Piguet Royal Oak “Jumbo” Extra-Thin Platinum Platinum Green Dial (reference 15202PT.OO.1240PT.01) will not be a limited edition, at least not in number.
+However, it will be produced in small quantities, not exceeding 100 pieces / year.
+It will only be available in boutiques Audemars Piguet starting from April 2021.
+The price will be around 100.000 EURO.